 - 32-bit integral vs. floating-point: in general, integral types are faster, but it depends on the processor characteristics - 32-bit types are faster than 64-bit types - 64-bit integral types are slightly slower than 32-bit integral types.
-Modern processors widely support native 64-bit instructions for most operations, otherwise they require multiple operations - Single precision floating-points are up to three times faster than double precision floating-points - Small integral types are slower than 32-bit integer, but they require less memory → cache/memory efficiency
+Modern processors widely support native 64-bit instructions for most operations, otherwise they require multiple operations - Single precision floating-points are up to three times faster than double precision floating-points - Small integral types are slower than 32-bit integer, but they require less memory → cache/memory efficiency the compiler automatically applies such optimization whenever possible (this is not ensured for object types)

-- In modern architectures, arithmetic increment/decrement ++ / -- has the same performance of add / sub - Prefer prefix operator (++var) instead of the postfix operator (var++) - Use the arithmetic compound operators (a += b) instead of operators combined with assignment (a = a + b)
+- In modern architectures, arithmetic increment/decrement ++ / -- has the same performance of add / sub - Prefer prefix operator (++var) instead of the postfix operator (var++) - Use the compound operators (a += b) instead of operators combined with assignment (a = a + b) - Keep near constant values/variables \rightarrow the compiler can merge their values